COVID-19: how our research is supporting the global effort

 - Eric Silverman is a member of Covid-19 Healthcare Coalition which is developing a decision-support dashboard intended to help policy-makers in the US to monitor the progress of the pandemic at the state and county level throughout the country.

-- Rich Mitchell and Jonathan Olsen have published the Official report from Social & System Recovery - Environment and Spaces Group (Public Health Scotland) on the change in use of green and open space following the COVID-19 lockdown.
+- Rich Mitchell and Jonathan Olsen have published two reports on the change in use of green and open space following the COVID-19 lockdown.
+Read Official report from Social & System Recovery - Environment and Spaces Group and COVID-19 Green and Open Space Use in Autumn 2020.

 - Marcia Gibson has written a blog for Policy Scotland about whether a basic income could be an effective response to the COVID-19 crisis.

-- Alastair Leyland has writen a news piece, 'The UK society for social medicine and population health: reflections on COVID-19 in Europe' published in European Journal of Public Health.
+- Alastair Leyland has written a news piece, 'The UK society for social medicine and population health: reflections on COVID-19 in Europe' published in European Journal of Public Health.

 - Jamie Lachman has written a correspondence, 'Parenting in a time of COVID-19', published in The Lancet.